xuanli-ac/NASR/README.md

 ## Description
 * main.m - main function to perform the calculation
-* cal_assocmatrix.m - Calculate the association matrices given the fMRI data of M subjects
+* cal_assocmatrix.m - calculate the association matrices given the fMRI data of M subjects
 * solve_nntl.m - solve the optimization of the non-negative trace lasso problem of NASR, by using the alternating direction method
 * get_init_lambda.m - estimate the upper bound of the regularizer parameter lambda where it achieves the most sparse solution for each sample (node) in the data matrix
 * ROISignals - folder consists of a sample normalized fMRI data for test, Dn